-A child's pre-compulsory education period is from the beginning of the year in which he or she reaches the age of 4 years and 6 months until the end of that year (School Education Act 1999, section 5).
+A child's pre-compulsory education period is from the beginning of the year in which the child reaches the age of 4 years and 6 months until the end of that year (School Education Act 1999, section 5).
 During this period, a child may or may not be enrolled in a school.